iitc-project/ingress-intel-total-conversion/README.md

 **Opera:** Download the script and put it into your user_js folder (that’s `~/.opera/user_js` on Unix).
 If you can’t find it [see Opera’s docs](http://www.opera.com/docs/userjs/using/#writingscripts).
 After placing it there, reload the page.

+**NoScript:** It doesn’t work with NoScript, unless you uncheck `NoScript` → `Embeddings` → `Block every object coming from a site makred as untrusted`.
+This is required, even if NoScript is set to allow scripts globally.
+No embedded objects are being loaded.
+I tried reporting the bug, but only a forum that wouldn’t let me register was available.
+There’s a stripped down example in `noscript-sucks.html`.
+If you can manage to report the bug, be my guest.

 [**INSTALL**](https://raw.github.com/breunigs/ingress-intel-total-conversion/gh-pages/total-conversion-build.user.js)